 The two main reasons for Gallbladder removal surgery are Cholecystitis (infection of the Gallbladder), generally caused by Gall Stones in the Gallbladder or one of the ducts to the small intestine, or the existence of Gallbladder Cancer.
 Although Gallbladder cancer is serious and should be taken as such, Cholecystitis is both more prevalent and can cause further damage to the body and even death much more quickly than Gallbladder Cancer.

 Although many people have "silent stones" that do not cause pain and generally go unnoticed, once a person begins to experience Gallbladder pain the end result is usually Gallbladder removal.
-The most definitive reason to have Gallbladder Removal Surgery is that if a person truly has Cholecystitis and allows it to go untreated, the infection will spread to nearby organs, including the small and large intestine.
+Although it generally may take multiple visits to the doctor before one is ready to take your Gallbladder out, if untreated, the infection will spread to nearby organs, including the small and large intestine.
 Therefore, after a confirmation of stones in the organ and continued pain or inflammation, the organ will need to come out.
 An untreated case will eventually lead to sepsis, shock, and then death.
 This pathway normally will not go unchanged due to the intense pain that is associated with the Cholecystitis.

 Complications Of Gallbladder Removal Surgery

 Here lies the definite reasons to not rush to Gallbladder Removal.
 Although in many cases people have true Cholecystitis and must have removal, others experience mild Gall Stone pain from "silent stones" or have digestive issues that may be related to their bile storage or production.
 Some of these people struggle with irritable bowels and just want some relief from never knowing when they may have to rush to the bathroom.
 Gallbladder removal should not be the first option for right upper quadrant abdominal pain.
 There needs to be confirmed stones and or confirmed inflammation in the organ itself or blockage of one of the billary ducts leaving the organ.